NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

 inaccuracies in the source data, i.e., source data are assumed to be accurate and no additional quality assurance was conducted outside of addressing glaring omissions or errors.

+In the process of assembling this inventory, a number of scripts were developed to facilitate the actions described in the following sections.
+While these scripts were not intended to be production-quality software and were written assuming a particular data format/endpoint which may change over time, they do provide an example of the type of operations necessary to assemble a building inventory and thus are made available at GitHub as an illustrative example.

 Phase I: Attribute Definition
 ===============================